nickofthyme/storybook-addon-background-toggle/README.md

 # Storybook Addon Background Toggle

 This addon is inspired by [`@storybook/addon-backgrounds`](https://github.com/storybooks/storybook/tree/next/addons/backgrounds) and [`storybook-addon-backgrounds`](https://github.com/tonai/storybook-addon-backgrounds) and builds a smoother and more feature rich implementation.
+Also see [`storybook-addon-theme-toggle`](https://github.com/nickofthyme/storybook-addon-theme-toggle).

 This addon can be used to add a custom [`background`](https://developer.mozilla.org/en-US/docs/Web/CSS/background) to one or many target HTML elements.
 All options are explained below, see [Parameters](#parameters) section below.